In 2002, Jeff Bezos issued a mandate to all Amazon development teams regarding the company’s API strategy, which included the following statements:

 The key to a public API strategy is to build something that developers want to use, by making them accessible, usable, and testable.

-Building a public API the Bezos right way
+Building a public API Strategy the Bezos right way

 APIs, and specifically public APIs, can be a major competitive advantage for software companies.
 Allowing other organizations to integrate with your systems can expand your reach and bring in revenue.
-However, careful thought should be put into why, how, and when the public APIs should be developed because they can have negative implications for your product and business if implemented incorrectly.
+However, when developing an API strategy, careful thought should be put into why, how, and when the public APIs should be developed because they can have negative implications for your product and business if implemented incorrectly.